AntonPanteleimenko/AsyncAwaitReportDemoProj/README.md

 By default, each method of an actor becomes isolated, which means you’ll have to be in the context of an actor already or use await to wait for approved access to actor contained data.
 It’s typical to run into errors with actors like the ones below:

-1 Actor-isolated property ‘balance’ can not be referenced from a non-isolated context 2 Expression is ‘async’ but is not marked with ‘await’
+1. Actor-isolated property ‘balance’ can not be referenced from a non-isolated context;
+2. Expression is ‘async’ but is not marked with ‘await’.

 Both errors have the same root cause: actors isolate access to its properties to ensure mutually exclusive access.